arrow-kt/arrow-website/content/docs/learn/migration.md

 <summary>Semi-automated using KScript and IntelliJ</summary>

 This migration script attempts to automatically migrate `arrow.core.computations.*` and `arrow.core.continuations.*` on a best effort to `arrow.core.raise.*`.
-It has been tested on serveral real-life projects with 100% success, being able to automatically migrate the entire codebase.
+It has been tested on several real-life projects with 100% success, being able to automatically migrate the entire codebase.

 The run this `kts` script you need `kotlinc` install on your machine.
 The official documentation on how to install [`kotlinc`](https://kotlinlang.org/docs/command-line.html).